dcsil/lexislabs/product_research/use_cases.md

 - Button to start/stop recording
 - Progress bar for number of sentences read out of total in passage
 - Can select sentence from passage to practice
+- Detailed feedback available for each error, which would be a highlighted word
 - Button to go to aggregated feedback
 - UI available in English and Spanish